CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 These changes result in a substantial performance improvement, as the odometry thread no longer pauses during Java garbage collection using native Phoenix swerve request calls.
 Custom swerve request calls are still available; however, their usage may not benefit from the performance improvements due to GC overhead.

-.. note: The previous Java swerve implementation is still available with the prefix ``Legacy`` added to it.
+.. note:: The previous Java swerve implementation is still available with the prefix ``Legacy`` added to it.

 Improved Swerve Requests
 ^^^^^^^^^^^^^^^^^^^^^^^^